InsertDisc/pattrmm/README.md

       Your Library:
         refresh: 14 # Sets a full data refresh schedule
         days_ahead: 30 # Can be any number of days between 30 and 90 to be considered 'Returning Soon'
+    date_style: 1  # 1 or 2 This is a new setting, sets overlay text date to either mm/dd or dd/mm